Diploma of Graphic Design

 Course requirements

-To enter this diploma graphic design course, students must be at least 18 years old and must provide evidence of their technical skills and ability to:
+To enter this diploma graphic design course, students must be at least 18 years old and must be Australian or New Zealand Citizens or Residents.
+Students must also be able to provide evidence of their technical skills and ability to:

 • Produce multiple examples of graphic design work that meets different design requirements